grafana/loki/docs/sources/shared/configuration.md

   # Configuration for log attributes to store them as Structured Metadata or
   # drop them altogether
   [log_attributes: <list of attributes_configs>]

+# Block ingestion until the configured date.
+The time should be in RFC3339
+# format.
+# CLI flag: -limits.block-ingestion-until
+[block_ingestion_until: <time> | default = 0]

+# HTTP status code to return when ingestion is blocked.
+If 200, the ingestion
+# will be blocked without returning an error to the client.
+By Default, a custom
+# status code (260) is returned to the client along with an error message.
+# CLI flag: -limits.block-ingestion-status-code
+[block_ingestion_status_code: <int> | default = 260]
 ```

 ### local_storage_config